Lake Tekapo, New Zealand

 - Spring (September-November): Known for its blossoming lupins and gentle weather.

-- Summer (December-February): A great time for playing in the water and going on adventures outdoors.
+- Summer (December-February): An excellent time to play in the water and explore outdoors.

 - Autumn (March-May): The weather cools and the scenery turns gold.

-- Winter (June-August): The land turns into a snowy place perfect to look at the stars and to ski.
+- Winter (December-February): The land turns into a snowy landscape perfect for stargazing and skiing.

 Cultural and Historical Highlights